top of page

 3. Attention-deficit/hyperactivity disorder (ADHD): Some research suggests that people with ADHD may be more likely to develop shopping addiction due to impulsivity and difficulty focusing.

-4. Trauma or Stress related disorder: Individuals who have experienced traumatic events or are suffering from stress disorders may use shopping as a way to cope with their emotions.
+4. Trauma or Stress-related disorder: Individuals who have experienced traumatic events or are suffering from stress disorders may use shopping as a way to cope with their emotions.

 5. Substance abuse disorder: Some people with shopping addiction may also have co-occurring substance abuse disorders, such as alcohol or drug addiction.